 Click 'File' - 'Print Checks'.

-Then we set Check Number that we want to start.
+Then we set the Check Number that we want to start.
 You have your check number, it will not be shown on 'Print' because the check number is on your actual checkbooks, on those templates you have to print.
 So you are entering some number (for example, 1100) to match what you have on your checks and then click 'OK'.

-In this case, we don't have like 'Printer setup' here, so we will just print to the output file.
+In this case, we don't have like 'Printer setup' here, so we will just print it to the output file.

 What Quicken does: in case if printing directly to printer or something happens, like paper jam - it allows you to reprint certain pages because this print value will be replaced with actual check numbers.
 So if you say everything is ok - it means you printed your checks so Quicken will change that print value to actual number to match what you have on paper.

 Let's verify quickly that we do have this printed as gas-company, hundred dollars, date, memo.
-There are no check numbers, as it was mention before, so all this template already for template to be printed.
+There are no check numbers, as was mention before, so all this the template already for template to be printed.